2nd Annual Cleveland Honeybee Festival Saturday - June 13 11 AM - 7 PM

 All local beekeepers are encouraged to contact the Ocoee Region Beekeepers Association to get involved in the Honeybee Education & Pollinator Experiences Exhibit or to display your honey.

-When Cleveland became a Bee City USA community, it felt like the right moment to bring that vision home.
-With encouragement from city leadership and strong partnerships, the Cleveland Honeybee Festival was created as a platform for education, conservation, and community connection.
+When Cleveland became a Bee City community in 2023, it felt like the right time to expand that vision.
+In 2025, the Cleveland Honeybee Festival was created as a place where education, conservation, small business support, and community connection could come together in one meaningful day.

-Today, the festival brings together beekeepers, educators, universities, Master Gardeners, artists, and families to celebrate pollinators and inspire stewardship for generations to come.
+Today, the festival operates as a nonprofit community event supporting local beekeeping and pollinator education in our schools.
+It brings together beekeepers, educators, universities, Master Gardeners, artists, and families to celebrate pollinators and inspire stewardship for generations to come.

-The Cleveland Honeybee Festival is a joyful celebration of honeybees, native pollinators, and community—organized by the Cleveland Honeybee Festival Committee, with all Education & Pollinator Experiences led by the Ocoee Region Beekeepers Association (ORBA) in partnership with Bee City USA–Cleveland, TN.
+The Cleveland Honeybee Festival is a joyful celebration of honeybees, native pollinators, and community.
+It operates as a nonprofit community event organized by the Cleveland Honeybee Festival Committee, with all Education & Pollinator Experiences led by the Ocoee Region Beekeepers Association (ORBA) in partnership with Bee City USA–Cleveland, TN.
+Proceeds from the festival support local beekeeping and pollinator education initiatives within our community.

 In every thriving hive, each bee contributes to the strength of the whole.
-Cleveland is no different—our city’s strength comes from the people who call this place home.
-So, who carries the heart of our hive?
-Our community: our families, our neighbors, our businesses, our schools, and the future we’re building together.
+Cleveland is no different.
+Our city’s strength comes from the people who call this place home — our families, neighbors, businesses, schools, and the future we’re building together.

 The Cleveland Honeybee Festival celebrates this spirit of unity.
-It kicks off National Pollinator Week and it's a joyful way to “Bee” a positive force in our City with Spirit—bringing together conservation, creativity, education, and community pride.
+As it kicks off National Pollinator Week, it serves as both a joyful gathering and a meaningful reminder that each of us can “BEE” a positive force in our City with Spirit — bringing together conservation, creativity, education, and community pride.

 Where curiosity takes flight.